How to Research Google Ads of Your Competitors?

 • SEMrush (Free Tier): Limited access to keyword and ad data.

-• SpyFu: Offers free searches to explore competitor keyword and ad history.
+• SpyFu: Offers free searches to explore competitor keywords and ad history.

 Paid Tools (For Deeper Insights)